Ad Agency Services & Roles

 It's not "just ads."
 If your brand foundation is weak, running ads is like building a house on quicksand.

-Advertising vs. Marketing: What’s the Difference?
+Marketing and Advertising: What's the Difference?

 Here's another way to think about it: